 Even if you think you were at fault, that still does not mean you were 100% in the wrong.
 This is why you should always be truthful when interacting with law enforcement, your insurance company, and your attorney.
 Although you may be at fault, there is no guarantee you were 100% liable and lying will only cause further problems down the road.

-Car accidents can cause any number of injuries to the human—both physical and psychological.
-Common injuries we see the in course of representation of those involved in these accidents includes:
+Car accidents can cause any number of injuries to human—both physical and psychological.
+Common injuries we see the in course of representation of those involved in these accidents include:

 Yes.
 Louisiana law allows an injured party to seek lost wages as a form of damages resulting from a car accident.
 Typically, once you sit down with a car accident attorney, they will ask how your life has been impacted by the accident.
 If you sustained physical injuries that require you to take time off work, you will need to provide documentation.